allilevine/Simple-Login-Screen-Customizer/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Choose a link color and logo for the login screen.
-The plugin will do the rest, though you can also choose rollover and button colors if you'd like.
+Choose a logo and link color for the login screen.
+The plugin will do the rest.

 == Description ==